ThatsVie/atlas-higher_level_programming/javascript-web_jquery/README.md

 <ul>
   <li>

-You can modify the DOM using JavaScript by creating, removing, or manipulating elements and their attributes, properties, and content.
-Methods like createElement, appendChild, removeChild, setAttribute, and removeAttribute are commonly used for DOM manipulation.
+To modify the DOM (Document Object Model), you can use JavaScript or JQuery to add, remove, or change HTML elements and their attributes dynamically.
+This involves selecting elements using methods like document.getElementById() or document.querySelector() in JavaScript, or JQuery selectors like $('selector'), and then manipulating them using methods like .append(), .remove(), .addClass(), .removeClass(), etc. JavaScript provides direct access to DOM elements and properties, while JQuery simplifies DOM manipulation with its concise syntax and methods.
 </ul> </li> </details>

 <details>